ropensci/roweb3/content/blog/2023-07-21-champions-program-training/index.md

 When we analyze the responses to "What did you like the most?" we found four positive aspects mentioned: _Interaction with other participants_, _Structure_ of the workshop, _Material and Resources_ shared during the workshop, and _Exercises_ performed during training.

-In the following plot is the detail of the number of mentions for each aspect and an example comment explaining why it was perceived positively by the participants.
-The comments highlight various aspects of the training, such as enjoyable interactions, valuable tools provided, opportunities for reflection and a good structure base on practice after instruction.
+The following plot shows the number of mentions for each aspect and an example comment explaining why it was perceived positively by the participants.
+The comments highlight various aspects of the training, such as enjoyable interactions, valuable tools provided, opportunities for reflection and a good structure based on practice after instruction.

 {{< figure src = "feedback_positive.jpg" class = "pull-left" alt = "Ranked quantities of four different positive aspects in a bar plot.
 The aspects are Material and Resources (15 mentions), Interaction with other participants, (10 mentions), Exercises (8 mentions), and Structure (7 mentions).
 Each aspect is followed by a comment explaining why it was perceived positively by the participants.">}}